fegyi001/mangol/README.md

 ## Use as npm dependency

-You most likely want to use Mangol as an npm library in your Angular (TypeScript & SCSS) project, you can also do that since [Mangol is on npm](https://www.npmjs.com/package/mangol) as well.
+You most likely want to use Mangol as an npm library in your Angular (TypeScript & SCSS) project.
+You can also do that since [Mangol is on npm](https://www.npmjs.com/package/mangol) as well.

 First, add Mangol as a dependency to your project: